shrinithi-12/CareTwin-AI/README.md

 - Recurring complaints
 - Medication changes
 - Follow-up instructions
-- Important information that needs to be continued in the next visit
+- Information that needs to be continued in the next visit

 This can make it difficult to quickly understand the patient's care continuity and identify the next documented care step.